alexytsu/adl-lsp/ts/adl-vscode/README.md

 - `adl.lspPath`: If you ran `cargo install adl-lsp` set this to "~/.cargo/bin/adl-lsp"
-- `adl.packageRoots`: ADL package locations.
+- `adl.searchDirs`: ADL package locations.
 An ADL package is the directory that contains top-level ADL modules.

 ## Publishing checklist